sartinsh/Getting-and-Cleaning-Data/README.md

    4. Appropriately labels the data set with descriptive variable names.
    5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+No other means of data manipulation was used besides the run_analysis.R script.
 Every action performed by the code is accompanied with a comment to help understand exactly what happens.

 Libraries reshap2 and plyr must be installed to run the code!